robvanson/akouste/README.md

 If the stimuli cannot be served from a web server, but have to reside locally, both the *\*__experiment.html* and the stimuli must be present at the subject's location.
 This can be on local (network) storage or on portable storage, eg, a USB thumbdrive.
 In such situations it is easiest to package the *\*__experiment.html* file, any accessory files, eg, *\*__stimuluslist.js*, *sha.js*, and the stimuli, eg, *Stimuli/\*.wav*, in a ZIP archive.

 The experiment ZIP archive can be unpacked at the desired position for the subjects, and the experiment run by loading the *.html* file in a web browser.
-On some platforms, eg, MS Windows, such a ZIP file can be opened without unpacking and the experiment can be run directly from the ZIP file.
-This simplifies managing the files and prevents clutering the storage of the experimental computer.
-It also allows to easily produce several versions of the experiment with, eg, different stimulus lists (*\*__stimuluslist.js*), packaged with differently named ZIP archives.
+With some applications, it is possible to open a ZIP file without unpacking and the experiment can be run directly from the ZIP file.

 ## Repositories